prometheuxresearch/docs/docs/sdk/api/concepts/index.md

 - `scope` _(str, optional)_:
   The scope of the concept.
 Defaults to "user".

+- `python_scripts` _(dict, optional)_:
+  Dictionary of Python scripts to inject into the concept.
+Keys are script names and values are the script content as strings.
+Defaults to None.

 **Returns**
 - The response data from saving the concept.